roman-milk/roman-milk.github.io/a-secretary-changed.md

  "The nipples and clit?"
 Chloe asked.
 As she slipped on latex gloves and took out a bottle of the numbing lube, some swabs, and a long slender needle.
 "For now, yes," Mistress replied, as she tugged my pink nipples.
 Making them stiffen even more than they already were.
 "She can get the tattoos later, before her wedding," she continued, as she held my left breast and pulled my nipple out firmly.

  As Mistress Jane smiled, Chloe started to use the numbing, oily lube on my stiff pink nipples.
 As I tried to look down, Mistress Jane moved up and straddled my face.
 Lowering her pussy to my mouth.
 I watched her slit slowly descend and knew I'd be tasting my Mistress for the first time.
-Report_Story #2